Introduction

 Assess Condition:

-Examine the old spark plug for signs of wear or fouling.
-Look for any damage or unusual deposits that could indicate engine issues.
+Look closely at the old spark plug for any signs of wear or fouling.
+Check for damage or strange deposits that might point to engine issues.

 Step 3: Inspecting and Adjusting the Spark Plug Gap

-The gap between the electrodes affects how the spark ignites the fuel in your lawn mower’s engine.
+This gap between the electrodes is important for how well the spark ignites the fuel mixture in your lawn mower’s engine.

 Inspect the New Spark Plug